HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 This will also preload a Redis example graph in Grafana.

 Some parts of the Prometheus example can be disabled in order to connect to another Prometheus or Grafana server that you already have in place.
 These are the extra parameters:

 | Parameter | Description | Default |
 |-----|-----|-----|
 | `prometheus.server_enabled` |  If set to false the Prometheus and Grafana pods will not deploy.
 Use the values in this [config](./sd-helm-chart/templates/prometheus/prometheus/configmap.yml) file to configure SD metrics to an alternate Prometheus server.
 Use these [dashboards](./sd-helm-chart/templates/prometheus/prometheus/grafana/)  to display SD metrics to an alternate Grafana server | `true` |
 | `prometheus.grafana.enabled` | If set to false the Grafana pod will no deploy.
 Use these [dashboards](./sd-helm-chart/templates/prometheus/prometheus/grafana/) to display SD metrics to an alternate Grafana server | `true` |

+### Troubleshooting

+- Issue: System related metrics (for example, *CPU usage*) are not been retrieved.
+- Solution: Install Kubernetes metrics server.
+Installation guide can be found in https://hewlettpackard.github.io/Docker-Synergy/blog/install-metrics-server.html

 ## Display SD logs and analyze them in Elasticsearch and Kibana